 DAVIES: I'm sure there's a long complicated answer here but how do you make it so real?

-DAVIES: Now, it's not a spoiler to note that the pilot, Denzel Washington, whose name is Whip Whitaker, has problems.
+DAVIES: It's not a spoiler to note that the pilot, Denzel Washington, whose name is Whip Whitaker, has problems.
 I mean, he's a substance abuser.
 He drinks alcohol and takes other drugs.
-We see this in the opening scene and that sets up the story.
-I thought we'd listen to a clip here, where this is after the crash and six people died - two crew members and four passengers.
+We see this in the opening scene, and that sets up the story.
+I thought we'd listen to a clip here, where this is after the crash, and six people died: two crew members and four passengers.

 (SOUNDBITE OF MOVIE, "FLIGHT")